gyroman66/First-Repo/README.md

 # First-Repo
-This is my first Git Reppository
+This is my first Git Reppository.
+Author - Ramish